MicrosoftDocs/entra-docs/docs/external-id/external-collaboration-settings-configure.md

 :::image type="content" source="media/external-identities-overview/b2b-comparison.png" alt-text="Screenshots showing a comparison of the branded sign-in experience and the default sign-in experience.":::

+> [!NOTE]
+> Depending on the external collaboration settings you want to configure, different admin roles might be required.
+This article specifies the role required for each type of setting.
+See also [Least privileged roles by task for External ID/B2C](/entra/identity/role-based-access-control/delegate-by-task#external-identitiesb2c).

 ## Configure settings in the portal

 [!INCLUDE [portal updates](~/includes/portal-update.md)]

+### To configure guest user access

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [External Identity Provider administrator](~/identity/role-based-access-control/permissions-reference.md#external-identity-provider-administrator).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Privileged Role Administrator](~/identity/role-based-access-control/permissions-reference.md#privileged-role-administrator).

 1. Browse to **Identity** > **External Identities** > **External collaboration settings**.